iftechfoundation/twine-cookbook/cssselectors/sugarcube/sugarcube_cssselectors.md

 ## Summary

-This example shows how to use [CSS](../../terms/terms_css.md) selectors to selectively style different areas of the page.
+This example shows how to use [CSS](../../terms/terms_css.md) selectors to style different areas of the page.
 SugarCube uses nested `<div>`s with ids to structure its significant elements.
 Most notably the sidebar is a `<div>` with id `ui-bar`.
 However, these elements are often more easily styled by other means, such as selecting the `<body>` element to style the entire page, and the `passage` class to style the current passage.

 ```
 <body>